ps-19/website/README.md

         *  domain -- linked with **domain** section
         *  team -- linked with **about team** section
         *  connect -- <u>need to link with a Google Form</u>
     * **about** section (first section of the page).
-It has a button named *Need Help?* for that `we have to create a Google Form which will also work for the connect part of navbar`
+It has a button named *Need Help?* for that `we have to create a Google Form which will also work for the connect part of navbar.`
     * **domains event** section for displaying top events of the community, each events are linked with a hashnode blogpost. `Code-A-Byte is not linked as the blog has not been written yet.`
     * **domains** section for displaying our services, currently there are 9 services. `Each can be linked with the specific discord channels of the official server`.
 However, the text inside each card element is currently lorem ipsum.
 So `that needs to be changed according to specific domains.`
     * **about team** section for displaying info's about our team members (organizer and mentors).
 It has a button named *Team Members* which will be linked with a new file **team.html**.
-So `we have to create that file as well`
+So `we have to create that file as well.`
     * **sponsor/supporter** section.
 It has not created yet as we don't have any.
-But as soon as we have our first supporter, `we need to create this section`
+But as soon as we have our first supporter, `we need to create this section.`
     * **footer** part of the website.
 Contains three segments (ABOUT, USEFUL LINKS, SOCIAL HANDLES).
 Don't need to change anything until further instruction.